Adobe-Marketing-Cloud/reactor-user-docs/getting-started/README.md

 Now that you understand the basic components, the publishing process should make more sense.
 You need to:

-1. Create an adapter.
+1. Create an host.
-2. Create a dev environment using the adapter you created.
+2. Create a dev environment using the host you created.
 3. Deploy the embed code from your dev environment to your dev test site.
 4. Create a library and assign it to the dev environment you created.
 5. Build your library.

 ## 7. Promote to production

 Once you've tested your build in your dev environment, the promotion process is pretty straightforward.
-Before you try it out, make sure to create your stage and production environments and put the embed codes in the necessary places. \(You can reuse existing adapters.\)
+Before you try it out, make sure to create your stage and production environments and put the embed codes in the necessary places. \(You can reuse existing hosts.\)

 Promoting a library all the way through to production will typically require coordination among different people with the appropriate rights.